-The surface over the north and south sides of the mine is currently owned by different parties.
-Star Excavation operates a quarry on the north side of the mine.
-The quarry operation exposed the roof beam on the north side of the mine and excavated portions of the roof beam and pillars for aggregate.
+The surface over the north and south sides of the mine are currently owned by different parties.
+Star Excavation operates a quarrying operation on the north side of the mine.
+The quarrying operation exposed the roof beam on the north side of the mine and excavated portions of the roof beam and pillars for aggregate.
 The original portal has been excavated and the mine is now accessed through the exposed mine rooms on the edges of the open quarry pit.